 Making wine, on these hills, is an ancient craft.
-Already the Romans produced and wineed in these territories, and they did so with rudimentary technologies.
+Already the Romans produced and vinified in these territories, and they did so with rudimentary technologies.
 Of course, the resulting wines were completely different from what we’re used to now.
 Nowadays technology can assist us in producing quality wines, but on one point there is no doubt: quality is made in the vineyard.

 For this reason, for more than twenty years now we have chosen natural agriculture: good wine starts from healthy grapes with incomparable sensory characteristics, and the only way to obtain them is to understand the context.
 Nature rewards us when we know how to respect it, and that is why it is essential to learn to understand the infinite mystery that surrounds us.
 The right dosage of manure, the wise use of soves and the correct management of soil processing are just some of the practices that guide us on our path to the expression of the territory.
-Balanced potatures, meticulous management of the canopy and meticulous management of production lead to the obtaining of grapes that already contain a concentrate of terroir, but it must be taken care of, taking care to preserve the varietal characteristics.
+Balanced prunings, meticulous management of the vegetation and meticulous management of production lead to the obtaining of grapes that already contain a concentrate of terroir, but it must be taken care of, taking care to preserve the varietal characteristics.
 The manual collection allows us to make a sorting of the best clusters, obtaining the best quality of the musts.